 Spanish 233 Intermediate Spanish in Ecuador

-- Ethinicity & Culture: The mestizo, the Amerindians, the African, the Spanish & other ethnic groups.
+- Ethnicity & Culture: the mestizo, the Amerindians, the African, the Spanish & other ethnic groups

-- Religion: Roman Catholicism, Protestantism, and the native belief-systems of the indigenous people.
+- Religion: Roman Catholicism, Protestantism, and the native belief-system of the indigenous people

-- Family and Kin: Male and female roles in urban and rural Ecuador.
+- Family & Kin: Male and Female roles in the country’s social fabric

 Spanish 234 Intermediate Spanish in Costa Rica